-Specifically, academically challenging Boston College was the next stop in Lynn’s illustrious career.
+Specifically, academically challenging Boston University was the next stop in Lynn’s illustrious career.
 While playing for the Eagles, Lynn was a four- year starter and MVP of her team her senior season.
 She led her team in scoring and rebounding her senior season and more importantly, along the way her team won two American East Championships.

 Lynn was an All-North Atlantic Tourney selection in 1990 and All -American East Tourney All-star and All-Conference selection her senior season.

 If that was not enough, Lynn was an all-star in the classroom as well.
 She was named to the All-Academic Honor Roll her senior season.

 Lynn received her Master’s degree in social work in 1990.